 Interestingly, while Kate says animal activists are still targeting the high profile dairy operation, consumers are now standing up for the farm.
 In the Netherlands Kate experienced a similar transparency on farms with the Roundel system, a housing system for chickens in which they are raised with an emphasis on animal welfare and the environment.

-In Australia, Kate would like to see a similarly transparent approach for engagement between farmers and consumers, however she believes it’s the first step that will be the hardest.
+Kate would like to see a similarly transparent approach for engagement between farmers and consumers, however she believes it’s the first step that will be the hardest.